Are You an Employee or an Independent Contractor?

 (B) The service being performed is either outside the customary scope of the primary business or service being performed, or the service being performed is outside of all the established places of business of the enterprise for which such service is performed; and

-Like I stated previously, in NJ it is possible to be an employer or employee under one law and eligible or ineligible for the beneficial inclusion or exclusion of a social legislation protection statute.
+Like I stated previously, in NJ it is possible to be an employer or employee under one law and thereby eligible or ineligible for the beneficial inclusion or exclusion of a social legislation protection statute.

 Understanding whether you are an employee or an independent contractor is a threshold evaluation which should be undertaken by employment counsel whenever an employment related matter is being considered.